uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 # my neovim config
 This is my very minimul config with no ui clutter.\
-However it does requires fzf, and ripgrep(rg)
+However it does requires fzf, and ripgrep(rg) \
+(also if you want a solid/opaque background delete lines 25-28 in lua/plugins/eyecandy.lua)

 ## Installation
 Use powershell if you are using windows